Guerrero: Geography

 The state of Guerrero has a territory of 63794 km2.
 The state borders the states of Mexico, Morelos, Puebla, Michoacán, Oaxaca, and the Pacific Ocean to the west.
-Geographically, the state is divided into three regions: La Montaña (mountains), Tierra Caliente (hot lands) of the northeast and La Costa (coast).
+Geographically, the state is divided into three regions: La Montaña (mountains), Tierra Caliente (hot lands) of the northwest and La Costa (coast).
 La Montaña is mostly forested and is concentrated in the north and east of the state.
 Tierra Caliente and is situated in the lowlands along the Balsas River.
 This area also extends into Michoacán state and is called similarly.
 La Costa is divided into two subregions called Costa Chica and Costa Grande.
 The Costa Chica extends from Acapulco to the border with Oaxaca.
 Costa Grande extends west of Acapulco to the Balsas River.
 Much of the state's current agriculture and livestock raising concentrated in La Costa as it is relatively flat.

 Most of the state is covered in mountains of varying heights, with deep canyons with flat areas limited to small mesas and the coastline.
 Most of the mountains belong to the Sierra Madre del Sur mountain range.
 The exception is the mountains of the Taxco area which belong to the Trans-Mexican Volcanic Belt and include the small mountain ranges of the Sierra de Sultepec, Sierra de Zacualpan and the Sierra de Zultepec.
 These are connected to the same volcanic system as the Nevado de Toluca.